jurassicLizard/crypto-handler/README.md

     ```
 2. For CBC mode:
 - WITH padding (recommended for most use cases):
+  Both of the these calls are equivalent for CBC
   ```cpp
   // Alternative 1 (padding enabled implicitly)
   handler.encrypt(plaintext, key,iv);